OXID-eSales/codeception-modules/README.md

 ## Usage

-You can use this module as any other codeception module, by adding to the ``enabled`` modules section in your codeception suite configurations.
+You can use modules from this package as any other codeception module, by adding them to the ``enabled`` modules section in your codeception suite configurations.

 **Example:**